 - Frederique Janssen-Lauret (Manchester), title tbc

-It is organized by Suki Finn and John Sellars.
-It is taking place in association with the Society for Women in Philosophy, Royal Holloway's Gender Institute, and with generous support from the Analysis Trust, the Aristotelian Society, the British Society for the History of Philosophy, the Society for Applied Philosophy, and the Reed Research Fellowship.
+It is taking place with generous support from the Analysis Trust, the Aristotelian Society, the British Society for the History of Philosophy, the Society for Applied Philosophy, and the Reed Research Fellowship.

 [Image: Susan Stebbing by Howard Coster half-plate film negative, 1939 NPG x25713 © National Portrait Gallery, London.]